-ASA Adjudication on Parfums Christian Dior (UK) Ltd
+ASA Ruling on Parfums Christian Dior (UK) Ltd

 Parfums Christian Dior (UK) Ltd t/a

 180 Oxford Street

 A magazine ad for mascara showed an image of Natalie Portman.
 The headline stated "Dior Show New Look" and text stated "Lash-multiplying effect volume and care mascara.
 The miracle of a nano brush for an unrivalled lash creator effect.
 It delivers spectacular volume-multiplying effect, lash by lash".